tobek/laminae/notes.md

 - <http://easydamus.com/alignment.html>
     - <http://easydamus.com/alignmentreal.html>

+# Connections to other worlds

+- Pablo Bronstein's "Hell in its Heyday" maybe some remote LEC, or LEP or NEP. maybe past LEP before they used it all up
+- Annals of the Parrigues

 # Wizards of the Coast stuff to rip out? (copyright)

 TODO gotta remove stuff like eladrin and yugoloth right